couchbase/couchbase-lite-core/README.md

 ## Android

 Android has a bit longer of a command line invocation but it is the same idea as the Linux build above.
 There are some key properties that you need to be aware of though.
+Be sure to have the environment variable `ANDROID_NDK_ROOT` defined to where the NDK lives on your system.

 - Architecture:  The architecture of the device being built for (x86, x86_64, armeabi-v7a [in example], arm64-v8a)
 - Version: The minimum Android API level that the library will support (22 in the following)